 The basic format of the Lakeside Classics has remained the same for more than 100 years, testifying to the sound design of the first volume.
 Each 25 years the cover material is changed and type style adjusted to keep pace with current developments in fine book making.
 Production methods are updated as book manufacturing improvements are introduced.
 Current editions use electronic page composition, digital scanning and state-of-the-art computer-to-plate technologies.
+The small, pocketbook size format was intended for convenience.
+The book was bound in a plain dark-green cloth cover.
+It was stamped in real gold that also adorned the top edge, with the R. R. Donnelley Indianhead logo that had been created by Chicagoan Joseph Leyendecker.

 Many of the early volumes consisted of the speeches and writings of noted Americans.
 With the publication in 1911 of "The Autobiography of Gurdon Saltonstall Hubbard", the series took its present character: first-person narratives of American history, usually taken from books long out of print and not easily obtainable.
 Through the 1980s, the volumes emphasized history on the North American continent, including titles on the Civil War, the American Old West, early exploration and everyday frontier life.
 During the 1990s, as the company extended its business internationally, the series was expanded to include narratives by Americans with experiences beyond our borders.